FailAcademy/learning/wdp-ws-vancouver/_slides/week-05/01c-pong-slides.md

 # Creating SVG Elements

-Note that when we create and set attributes an SVG element, we must call slightly different methods so we can declare the necessary XML namespace when we create the element:
+Note that when we create and set attributes of an SVG element, we must call slightly different methods so we can declare the necessary XML namespace when we create the element:

 ```js
 const SVG_NS = "http://www.w3.org/2000/svg";